 Online review manipulation

-The lure of competitive advantages and increased profits through online review manipulation motivates firms to engage in such practices.
-Existing studies have shed light on the impact of review manipulation on firms.
-Luca and Zervas [8] examined online reviews on the Yelp platform and revealed that restaurants with weaker reputations or those facing heightened competition were more prone to engage in review fraud.
-Guo et al. [9] demonstrated that manipulated first-party reviews have a positive impact on firms, whereas third-party reviews can be detrimental.
+Competitive advantages and increased profits through online review manipulation motivate firms to engage in such practices.
+Studies have shed light on the impact of review manipulation on firms.
+For example, Luca and Zervas [8] examined online reviews on the Yelp platform and revealed that restaurants with weaker reputations or those facing heightened competition were more prone to engage in review fraud.
+Guo et al. [9] demonstrated that manipulated first-party reviews had a positive impact on firms, whereas third-party reviews can be detrimental.

-In addition to the impact of firms’ review manipulation on themselves, existing researchers also delve into its effects on their competitors.
+Researchers have also examined the effects of firms’ review manipulation on their competitors, apart from its impact on the firms themselves.
 Lappas et al. [10] found that as few as 50 fraudulent reviews can enable a firm to surpass any of its competitors in electronic word-of-mouth communication.
 Li et al. [11] demonstrated that a firm’s manipulation strategy, either covert or overt, could harm the interests of its competitors in two distinct ways.
-However, the retaliation of competitors may impede the firm’s ability to manipulate reviews, ultimately boosting the profits of these competitors.
+However, competitors’ retaliation may impede a firm’s ability to manipulate reviews, ultimately boosting these competitors’ profits.
 Furthermore, in a competitive market, superior and inferior firms may adopt different strategies for review manipulation.
-In comparison to superior firms, those with lower average ratings and inferior market positions are more inclined to engage in manipulated reviews [1,7,12].
-Existing research not only analyzes the impact of manipulation on the firms themselves and their competitors but also examines its effects on consumers and the platform.
-Chen et al. [13] developed a micro behavioral model to analyze the conditional-rebate strategy on sellers.
-They found that although conditional rebate strategies may lead to fake reviews, this is not always the case.
+Compared to superior firms, those with lower average ratings and inferior market positions are more inclined to engage in manipulated reviews [1,7,12].

+Thus far, existing research has not only analyzed the impact of manipulation on the firms themselves and their competitors but has also examined its effects on consumers and the platform.
+For instance, Chen et al. [13] developed a micro-behavioral model to analyze the conditional-rebate strategy on sellers.
+Their results revealed that although conditional rebate strategies may lead to fake reviews, this is not always the case.
 In certain situations, such strategies can even increase consumer surplus and social welfare.
-Mostagir and Siderius [14] proposed a dynamic two-sided reputation model to explore the impact of bribes on the credibility of reviewers.
-The research found that simply reducing bribery through regulatory policies may lead to adverse outcomes because, in certain cases, appropriate bribes can enhance consumer utility through implementing second-best information transmission.
+Mostagir and Siderius [14] proposed a dynamic two-sided reputation model to explore the impact of bribes on reviewers’ credibility.
+Furthermore, they found that simply reducing bribery through regulatory policies may lead to adverse outcomes because, in certain cases, appropriate bribes can enhance consumer utility through the implementation of second-best information transmission.

-Although existing studies have made significant advancements in understanding the effects of online review manipulation on firms, the regulatory role of platforms in the manipulation of reviews has often been ignored.
-In real-life scenarios, platform governance interventions may alter merchant behavior strategies.
-This paper delves into the impact of platform governance on firms’ review manipulation.
-It provides new insights and theoretical support for understanding the interactive relationship between firm review manipulation and platform governance.
+Although existing studies have made significant advancements in understanding the effects of online review manipulation on firms, platforms’ regulatory role in review manipulation has often been ignored.
+Given that platform governance interventions may alter merchant behavior strategies in real-life scenarios, the current paper investigates the impact of platform governance on firms’ review manipulation.
+In doing so, this work provides new insights and theoretical support for understanding the interactive relationship between firm review manipulation and platform governance.

 Platform governance of review manipulation

 The governance imposed by e-commerce platforms has proved effective in counteracting online review manipulation.
-In the realm of e-commerce, the platform becomes a necessity to regulate firms’ manipulative behavior, as review manipulation would hurt the revenue of the platform by exacerbating the information asymmetry between online firms and potential consumers [15–17].
+In the realm of e-commerce, platforms are necessary to regulate firms’ manipulative behaviors, as review manipulation would hurt platforms’ revenue by exacerbating the information asymmetry between online firms and potential consumers [15–17].